schibsted/spid-tech-docs/resources/articles/implementing-sso.md

-# Implementing Single Sign-On with the SPiD API
+:title Implementing Single Sign-On with the SPiD API

+:body

 When you have completed this guide, your users can log into your application via SPiD, and you can access the SPiD API on their